yaretziulloa/f24-catalyst-challenge-attempt/Interview-JavaScript/README.md

-# F2024 Catalyst Learning Take-Home Chalenge - From Procedural to Event Driven Programming Using JavaScript
+# F2024 Catalyst Learning Take-Home Challenge - From Procedural to Event Driven Programming Using JavaScript

 Catalyst is all about learning, so this is designed to assess how well you learn/are willing to learn Computer Science principles!
 You will be tasked with exploring a new computing technology by creating a small product based on it.